How fast can a cow run?

-There’s no definitive answer to this question since cows can vary greatly in terms of their running speed, but on average, cows can reach speeds of up to 25 mph.
+While there’s no definitive answer to this question, since cows can vary greatly in terms of their running speed, on average, cows can reach speeds of up to 25 mph.

 Some cows may be able to run even faster than that, while others may be a bit slower.